Skip to content

 /nfsdata *(rw,no_root_squash,no_all_squash,insecure)

-Note: /nfsdata is the shared directory configured for nfs.
-This directory is generally mounted on a separate data disk, such as /data/nfsdata.
+Note: /nfsdata is the shared directory configured for NFS.
+This directory is usually located in a separately mounted data disk, such as /data/nfsdata.

-Execute the following commands to start the nfs service
+Run the following commands to start the NFS service:

 CentOS startup command